California Western School of Law

 California Western School of Law is a private law school in San Diego, California.
 It is one of two successor organizations to California Western University, the other being Alliant International University.
-The school was founded in 1924, approved by the American Bar Association (ABA) in 1962, and became a member of the Association of American Law Schools (AALS) in 1967.
+The school was founded in 1924, was approved by the American Bar Association (ABA) in 1962, and became a member of the Association of American Law Schools (AALS) in 1967.

 History

-California Western is San Diego's oldest law school and was originally chartered in 1924 by Leland Ghent Stanford as a private graduate institution called Balboa Law College.
-Balboa Law College expanded to include undergraduate and other graduate studies and changed its name to Balboa University.
+California Western is San Diego's oldest law school.
+It was originally chartered in 1924 by Leland Ghent Stanford as a private graduate institution called Balboa Law College.
+Balboa Law College expanded to include undergraduate and other graduate studies, and changed its name to Balboa University.

-In 1952, Balboa University became affiliated with the Southern California Methodist Conference and changed its name to California Western University, and the law school was relocated to downtown, San Diego.
+In 1952, Balboa University became affiliated with the Southern California Methodist Conference and changed its name to California Western University, and the law school was relocated to downtown San Diego.
 In 1960 California Western received approval from the American Bar Association.
 In 1973, the law school relocated within downtown San Diego to its current downtown campus at 350 Cedar Street.
 In 1975, the school ended its affiliation with Cal Western's successor school, US International University, and became an independent secular law school.
 In 1980, the new trimester system was announced, allowing two entering classes per academic year, reducing individual class size and allowing students the opportunity to graduate in two years rather than the standard three.

 In January 2000, California Western opened a new law library building at 290 Cedar Street, dedicated by U.S. Supreme Court Justice Anthony Kennedy.

 Sean M. Scott was named the school's new president and dean in August 2020.

+The school announced in July 2025 that Miriam H. Baer was named the school's dean and president.